List of Earthdawn books

-Earthdawn was created and published by FASA Corporation from 1993 to 1999.
-This is known as the First Edition.
-The license was subsequently picked up by three companies, the first two being Living Room Games, who published the Second Edition from 2001 to 2006, and RedBrick, who published a revised First Edition termed Earthdawn Classic from 2005 to 2008 and a Third Edition from 2009 until 2012.
-FASA Games Inc., a wholly owned subsidiary of FASA Corporation, announced a Fourth Edition via Kickstarter in 2013, released in 2014.
-The third company to utilize the Earthdawn IP under license from FASA was Vagrant Workshop, who published the Age of Legend edition in 2016.
+The first edition of Earthdawn was created and published by FASA Corporation from 1993 to 1999.
+It was subsequently licensed to three companies, Living Room Games, who published the second edition from 2001 to 2006, and RedBrick, who published a revised first edition called Earthdawn Classic from 2005 to 2008 and a third edition from 2009 until 2012.
+FASA Games Inc., a wholly owned subsidiary of FASA Corporation, published a fourth edition through Kickstarter in 2013, that was released in 2014.
+The third company was Vagrant Workshop, who published the Age of Legend edition in 2016.